Tar-ive/module_spelunker/README.md

 ## ⚠️ Honest Limitations

-I'll be transparent - I don't have extensive B2B SaaS experience, and this problem might not resonate with everyone in the class.
+I'll be transparent - this problem might not resonate with everyone in the class.
 But here's what I do know:

 - **Historical patterns aren't perfect** - We can only catch ~70% of failures
 - **Black swan events** - Novel bugs we've never seen before will slip through